4dn-dcic/fish_omics_format/docs/source/intro.rst

 Introduction
 ============

-A key output of the 4DN project is the open publication of datasets related to the structure of the human cell nucleus and the genome, within.
+A key output of the 4D Nucleome (4DN) project is the open publication of datasets related to the structure of the human cell nucleus and the genome, within.
 Recent years have seen a rapid expansion of FISH-omics methods, which quantify the spatial organization of DNA, RNA and protein in the cell and provide expanded understanding of how higher-order chromosome